mjr-portfolio/powerbi_show_project/README.md

 This project showcases a Power BI dashboard built to analyse employee attrition trends across departments, roles, education levels, and demographics.
 The dashboard provides HR stakeholders with a clear view of where and why employee turnover is occurring.

 The dataset was pre-cleaned and structured, allowing the focus to remain on building dynamic, interactive visuals using relationships and slicers in Power BI.
+The dataset is based on a synthetic HR attrition dataset commonly used in public-facing tutorials.
+It simulates employee demographic and job-related attributes, enabling visual exploration without needing real personal data.

 ---